forestgagnon/ravager/README.md

-# ravager
+# ravager -- a simple HTTP load generator

 This is a prototype work in progress.
 It makes a ton of requests.
 It also tries not to suck.

 The output gives you counts of each status code, and the requests-per-second (`rps`) while it is running.
+The logs are structured JSON.

 ## Usage